epfl-sti/cmi.bluebox/devsupport/NOTES.md

 Additionally, the Blue Box can be deleted from any state.

+There are exactly two NOC-side operations that take a long time and are prone to failure: to prepare a .tar.gz, and to sync a Blue Box.
+When these operations are initiated from the Web UI, progress will be shown in "console" style (whence the administrator can see the output of a shell command running on the NOC, piped through their browser in real time).

 2015-02-08 - Installing Tinc on Mac OS X Yosemite
 =====================================================